-• All excavation planned at the northeast quadrant, and southeast quadrant at the intersection of IL Route 23 and Municipal Drive, Marengo.
-This material meets the criteria of Article 669.09(a)(5) and shall be managed in accordance to Article 669.09.
+All excavation planned at the southwest quadrant, and southeast quadrant at the intersection of N. Avondale Avenue and W. Isham Street.
+The Engineer has determined this material meets the criteria of and shall be managed in accordance with Article 669.09(a)(1).
 Potential contaminants of concern sampling parameters: VOCs, SVOCs and Metals.